dotnet/msbuild/documentation/wiki/ChangeWaves-Dev.md

 ## Change Wave 'End-of-Lifespan' Procedure
 These features will eventually become standard functionality.
 When a change wave rotates out, do the following:
-1. Start by deleting the constant `Wave17_4` that was created in [Creating a Change Wave](#creating-a-change-wave).
+1. Start by deleting the readonly `Wave17_4` that was created in [Creating a Change Wave](#creating-a-change-wave).
 2. Remove `ChangeWave.AreFeaturesEnabled` or `[MSBuild]::AreFeaturesEnabled` conditions surrounding features that were assigned that change wave.
 3. Remove tests associated with ensuring features would not run if this wave were set.
-4. Clear all other issues that arose from deleting the constant.
+4. Clear all other issues that arose from deleting the version.